Standard 1 – Organization

 Standard 4 - Clinical Resources

-Normal and diseased animals of various domestic and exotic species must be available for instructional purposes, either as clinical patients or provided by the institution.
+Normal and diseased animals of various domestic and exotic species must be available for instructional purposes.
+Normal animals can be provided by the institution in on or off-campus settings, or be client-owned animals presented for preventive veterinary medical care, on or off-campus.
+Diseased animals must include client-owned clinical patients with spontaneous diseases presented for veterinary medical care or testing in on or off-campus environments.
 While precise numbers are not specified, in-hospital patients and outpatients including field service/ambulatory and herd health/production medicine programs are required to provide the necessary quantity and quality of clinical instruction.
 The program must be able to demonstrate, using its assessment of clinical competency outcomes data, that the clinical resources are sufficient to achieve the stated educational goals and mission.

 The required on-campus and off-campus clinical training sites must provide nursing care and instruction in nursing procedures, as well as instruction in managing health care teams.
 A supervised field service and/or ambulatory program must be maintained in which students are offered multiple opportunities to obtain clinical experience under field conditions.
 Under all situations, students must be active participants in the workup of the patient, including physical diagnosis and diagnostic problem-oriented decision making.

 Medical records must be comprehensive and maintained in an effective retrieval system to efficiently support the teaching, research, and service programs of the college.
-Students should be trained in the use of an electronic medical record system.
+Students must be trained in the use of an electronic medical records system.

 Standard 5 - Information Resources

-Timely access to information resources and information professionals must be available to students and faculty at core training sites.
+Timely access to information resources and information professionals must be available to students and faculty at required training sites.
 The college must have access to up-to-date human, digital, and physical resources for retrieval of relevant veterinary and supporting literature and for development of instructional materials, and provide appropriate training and technical support for students and faculty.
 The program must be able to demonstrate, using its outcomes assessment data, that students are competent in retrieving, evaluating, and applying information through the use of electronic and other appropriate information technologies.

 Standard 6 - Students